jsuggs/wordle-solver/README.md

 I'm pretty certain I can take this further, and I may.
 Given the fact that the state space is small enough and static, the "solution" can become objective.
 I can see this going in the way optimization, both in the efficiency of algorithm, but also in code.
 My first passes are just a progression of getting something working, mixed in with some "ideas" but then caught up with "lets just get something working".

 Finally, I hope that this helps to document a bit about how I go about problem solving.
 I may not be the smatest, or have the most efficient algorithms.
 However, I like to attack a problem, even if its weird or wrong or imprecise.
 Then I refine it.

+Looks like I've got a good foundation.
+Most are found under 6, but a few take 7.
+Going to start looking into the data a bit more.